How To Treat Brown Spots on Plumeria Leaves (An Easy Guide)

 Pseudomonas cichorii can also infect stems, causing them to blacken and rot.

-The best way to control bacterial leaf spot is to keep your plumeria plants healthy and free from stress.
+The best way to control bacterial leaf spots is to keep your plumeria plants healthy and stress-free.

 Avoid injuring the plant tissue, which can provide an entry point for the bacteria.